Revou-FSSE-Jun25/milestone-3-regencode/README.md

 It provides users with the ability to browse products, view detailed information, and manage their shopping cart within a clean and responsive interface.

 The project is built using Next.js and TypeScript, demonstrating key frontend development concepts such as state management, component reusability, and dynamic routing.
-RevoShop emphasizes both usability and scalability, making it a solid foundation for future development into a full-featured online store.evoshop is a ....
+RevoShop emphasizes both usability and scalability, making it a solid foundation for future development into a full-featured online store.

 ### Features
 - Dynamic Product Listing